msadiva/fastai_notebooks/README.md

 7. fastaiprac3 - bear classification by multi label
 8. fastaiproj1 - classification of images whether the person has worn the mask properly or improperly .
 9. fastaiproj1_deploy - deployment of the first project
+10. fireclassification_fastai - classification whether the image has fire or not.